Beyond ReLU: Bifurcation, Oversmoothing, and Topological Priors: Conclusion

 \section{Conclusion}

 This work reframes oversmoothing as a dynamical stability problem.
 We demonstrated that more general activations can instantiate bifurcating systems: specifically, replacing standard ReLU with functions with stabilizing cubic nonlinearities enables deep GNNs to stabilize non-homogeneous patterns rather than collapsing to triviality.
-Our analysis yields precise amplitude scaling laws and a closed-form initialization strategy that positions networks at criticality, creating a strong topological prior.
+Our analysis, although local, yields precise amplitude scaling laws and a closed-form initialization strategy that positions networks at criticality, creating a strong topological prior.
+Finally, we show that these activation functions do not come at the expense of poor expressivity in standard tasks.
+In fact, combined with polynomial mode filtering, these architectures yield robust and competitive results on a node-classification benchmark.

 A current limitation is our reliance on fixed graph topologies: while we showed that filters can \emph{select} specific eigenmodes as priors, the network is restricted to the static "menu" of the input graph.
-A promising future direction is to extend this bifurcation framework to learnable graph architectures.
+A promising future direction is to extend this bifurcation framework to learnable graph architectures such as attention-based mechanisms~\cite{velivckovic2018graph}.
 By coupling feature dynamics with an evolving topology, models could go beyond selecting static priors to actively \textbf{sculpting the eigenmodes themselves}.